 Cassander L. Smith, President

-Dr. Cassander L. Smith is an associate professor of English at the University of Alabama, Tuscaloosa.
+Dr. Cassander L. Smith is an associate professor of English and associate dean for academic affairs in the Honors College at the University of Alabama, Tuscaloosa.
 Her teaching and research focus on representations of black Africans in early Atlantic literature, emphasizing the racial/cultural ideologies that helped shape English encounters with the early Americas and helped shape the literature produced about those encounters.

 Kerry Sinanan, Vice President

 Dr. Kerry Sinanan is Assistant Professor of 18th and 19th Century Transatlantic Literature at the University of Texas at San Antonio.

 She is completing her monograph, Myths of Mastery: Traders, Planters and Colonial Agents 1750-1833 for The University of North Carolina Press.
 Her most recent article is with Studies in Eighteenth-Century Culture (2020), ‘The “Slave” as Artifact: the Case of Mary Prince’.
 She has received research fellowships from the Beinecke Library, the James Ford Bell Library and in 2017 she was a Visiting Scholar at the Yale Center for British Art where she began a project on representations of enslaved mothers.

 Dr. Désha Amelia Osborne is the 2022 Centre for Research Collections Fellow at the Institute for Advanced Studies in the Humanities, University of Edinburgh.
 She is an adjunct assistant professor in the Department of Africana, Puerto Rican and Latino Studies at Hunter College, City University of New York where she teaches literature of the African Diaspora.

 Dr. Osborne completed her PhD in English at the University of Cambridge where her research was a full-length study of the poem Hiroona: an Historical Romance in Poetic Form, published in 2015 with the University of the West Indies Press.